openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 ofTriangle(p1, p2, p3);
 ```

 Run it and see what happens.
-We can add rotation with the `ofVec2f` class method [`rotate(...)`](http://www.openframeworks.cc/documentation/math/ofVec2f.html#show_rotate "ofVec2f's rotate function documentation page") like this: `myPoint.rotate(45.0)` where `myPoint` is rotated around the origin by `45.0` degrees.
+We can add rotation with the `ofVec2f` class method [`rotate(...)`](http://www.openframeworks.cc/documentation/math/ofVec2f.html#show_rotate "ofVec2f's rotate function documentation page") like this: `myPoint.rotate(45.0)` where `myPoint` is rotated around the origin, `(0, 0)`, by `45.0` degrees.
 Back to our code, add this right before shifting the triangle to the mouse position:

 ```cpp
 // Rotate the triangle points around the origin